Slow Cooker Chili

 The muffins are the perfect chili dippers, with a bit of sweetness that contrasts with the savory chili.

 Our family also really, really, REALLY likes Fritos corn chips with chili.
 Sometimes I buy the regular ones, shown in my photos.
 And sometimes I buy the scoops, which are awesome for just scooping up the chili, no spoon needed.
+Either way, those salty corn chips are awesome with chili.

 So much of our fun with food deals with dipping and scooping, don’t you agree?!